 Mass-trauma events can put a strain on any healthcare system.
-In low- and middle-income countries, the surgical workforce and the available resources are limited, and surges in trauma cases can pose an even greater challenge.
+In low- and middle-income countries, the surgical workforce and the available resources are limited, and surges in trauma cases can pose a great challenge to a system that is already pushed to its limits.
 In Rwanda, mass-trauma appears to occur through two main mechanisms: motor vehicle collisions and natural disasters, primarily landslides.
-As climate change is accelerating, Rwanda is likely to see a continued rise of landslides and mass-trauma events.
+As climate change is accelerating, Rwanda is likely to see a continued rise and intensity of landslides and mass-trauma events.

 The project is a collaboration between Linköping University (Andreas Wladis, Laura Pompermaier, Lotta Velin), Brigham and Women’s Hospital / Harvard Medical School (Robert Riviello), the University Teaching Hospital of Kigali (Jean-Claude Byiringiro, Menelas Nkeshimana, Faustin Ntirenganya) and Rwanda’s prehospital services – SAMU (Jean-Marie Uwitonze).